zionsg/ZnZend/README.md

 ## View Helpers
 * `znZendColumnizeEntities` - Output entities in columns using &lt;table&gt;
+* `znZendContrastColor` - Choose color that provides sufficient constrast when combined with specified color
 * `znZendExcerpt` - Extract excerpt from text
 * `znZendFormatBytes` - Format bytes to human-readable form
 * `znZendFormatDateRange` - Format a date range